XavierMerino01/MiX-TriviaGame/README.md

 ## About The Project

-This project originated as an anniversary present for my girlfriend, and also using the opportunity as a chance to showcase my game development skills.
+This project originated as an anniversary present for my girlfriend, and using the opportunity to showcase my game development skills.
 Over the course of two weeks, I dedicated myself to creating a game that balanced simplicity with quality code architecture.

 After the first personal version was finished, I took some more time to refine and optimize the game, with the goal of finally including it in my professional portfolio.